 Inevitably, each organisation will be different, and different people will have different levels of understanding of context: the current situation; what change is occurring; and potential cumulative impacts of change.
+As Boards continue to embrace diversity, board members will naturally apply their diverse levels of knowledge and experience to their ways of thinking about problems, and to decision-making.

-So how do you communicate and discuss context in a disrupted and unstable environment?
+So how can you communicate and discuss context in a disrupted and unstable environment?
 Amongst all of the living-from-day-to-day priorities and disruptive noise, how can rapid changes in the external and internal context be identified, assessed, and discussed with key decision makers?

 Over time, the pandemic will provide risk management researchers and authors with much material for reflective academic papers and books.
 In the meantime, many organisations are running projects and surveys to provide some guidance for decision makers, and to initiate thinking about the future of the risk management profession.